NCMoseley/Vending-Machine-9000/readme.md

 Have functionality for refilling inventory See module: refillinventory

-Have functionality for re-supplying change See module: resupplychange
+Have functionality for re-supplying change See module: vendingmachine

 Have functionality for dispensing inventory based on payment.
 See module: isitempaidfor

-Have functionality for returning change as coins (eg. $0.35 is 1 quarter and 1 dime)

 ## Tech